 It is easy to detect a web scraper that sends exactly one request each second 24 hours a day!
 No real person would ever use a website like that, and an obvious pattern like this is easily detectable.
 Use randomized delays (anywhere between 2-10 seconds for example) in order to build a web scraper that can avoid being blocked.
 Also, remember to be polite, if you send requests too fast you can crash the website for everyone, if you detect that your requests are getting slower and slower, you may want to send requests more slowly so you don’t overload the web server (you’ll definitely want to do this to help frameworks like Scrapy avoid being banned).
-For especially polite crawlers, you can check a site's robots.txt (this will be located at http://example.com/robots.txt or http://www.example.com/robots.txt), often they will have a line that says crawl-delay that will tell you how many seconds you should wait in between requests you send to the site so that you don't cause any issues with heavy server traffic.

-to set this so that it looks like you’re arriving from Google, you can do this with the header:
+The Referer header is an http request header that lets the site know what site you are arriving from.
+Generally it’s a good idea to set this so that it looks like you’re arriving from Google, you can do this with the header:

 You can also change this up for websites in different countries, for example if you are trying to scrape a site in the UK, you might want to use “https://www.google.co.uk/” instead of “https://www.google.com/”.
 You can also look up the most common referers to any site using a tool like https://www.similarweb.com, often this will be a social media site like Youtube or Facebook.
 By setting this header, it makes your request look even more authentic, as it appears to be traffic from a site that the webmaster would be expecting a lot of traffic to come from during normal usage.